-All flatback turtles are to have two PIT tags: one in the left shoulder and one in the right shoulder.
-The lowest number PIT tag is inserted in the left shoulder and the higher number PIT tag is inserted in the right shoulder.
+PIT tags should only be inserted by experienced and endorsed personnel, or under close supervision of endorsed personnel.
+In Western Australia, only flatback turtles are to have two PIT tags: one in the left shoulder and one in the right shoulder.
+The lower number PIT tag is inserted in the left shoulder and the higher number PIT tag is inserted in the right shoulder.

-- (a) Select lowest number PIT tag and scan the tag before opening the packet to ensure the tag is functional.
+- (a) Select lower number PIT tag and scan the tag before opening the packet to ensure the tag is functional.
 Check the number on the scanner display matches the number on the sticker.
 Attach a PIT tag sticker to the datasheet. - (b) Remove the loaded needle from the wrapper.
-Check the needle is correctly loaded and screwed in tight to the syringe.

-(c) Locate the application site on the left shoulder by measuring approximately 1-2 finger widths below the sharply curved part of the carapace directly into the muscle (Figure 3).
+Check the needle is correctly loaded and screwed on tightly to the syringe. - (c) Locate the application site on the left shoulder by measuring approximately 1-2 finger widths below the sharply curved part (i.e. pointy section) of the carapace directly into the muscle (Figure 3).

-Figure 3 PIT tag application sites (red circles).
+Figure 3 PIT tag application site in the left shoulder (white circle).

 - (d) Remove the safety cap from the needle.
-Remove the needle cap and keep hold of it to recap.
+Remove the needle cap and keep a hold of it to recap.
 Hold the needle in a horizontal position (i.e., 90 degrees to the turtle's shoulder). - (e) The best time to apply a PIT tag is when the front flippers are stationary (e.g., when the turtle is patting down with rear flippers, or when resting during filling in or returning to water).
 Correct application takes about two seconds. - (f) Place one hand on the carapace to steady yourself and to provide leverage when removing the needle from the animal, and with the other hand, in one smooth and confident motion, pierce the skin at the correct angle (see Figure 4) and insert the needle fully into the shoulder muscle, while maintaining a horizontal angle (i.e., 90 degrees to the turtle's shoulder) and directing the needle away from the turtle's head.